-It is important to note that health & wellness coaching is not just limited to physical appearance, but takes on a reflective approach to understanding where a particular need or desire is coming from so that they can go deeper into the psyche to understand their motivations and limiting beliefs.
+It is important to note that the health and wellness niches in coaching are not just limited to physical appearance, but take on a reflective approach to understanding where a particular need or desire is coming from so that the coach and coachee can go deeper into the coachee’s psyche to understand their motivations and limiting beliefs.

-So, while health coaching focuses on a person’s physical fitness, it is actually quite integral their complete well-being.
+So, while health coaching niches focus on a person’s physical fitness, it is actually quite integral to their complete well-being.

 Another area of coaching which is quite popular is relationship coaching.
 While it is the general assumption that relationship coaches help people fix broken relationships or find the perfect partner, there is more to this field than meets the eye.
 Often relationship coaching focuses on many aspects such as friendships, people skills, and family relationships through various life stages including dating, marriage and sometimes even divorce – and is not limited only to when there is trouble in paradise!